-How well this team adjusts to the speed of the Red Storm, particularly in their switches and rotations will be an early indicator as to whether or not the Colonials will be in the game at the end.
+How well this team adjusts to the speed of the Red Storm, particularly in their rotations will be an early indicator as to whether or not the Colonials will be in the game at the end.

 Player to Watch (Robert Morris):

 As usual, it's going to be senior guard, and NEC Player of the Year, Karvel Anderson.
 Anderson ranks in the top-25 in eFG% (62.4 percent, 23rd) and TS% (64.9 percent, 23rd).
 He also is ranked 27th in offensive rating at 128.1, but is 2nd for players who use at least 24 percent of their team's offensive possessions, but less than 28 percent.